Key Takeaways

 Music discovery is no longer just about algorithms; it’s about emotional context.
 Users want playlists that reflect their current mood, activity, or time of day.

-Personalization engines can use user history, preferences, and listening patterns to build highly relevant suggestions that feel almost magical.
+Personalization engines can access user history, preferences, and listening patterns to build highly relevant suggestions that feel almost magical.

 4. Real-Time Lyrics & Karaoke Mode